Gorisek-Bros/docs/pillars.md

 ## Sizing pillars

 ::: tip
-Manipulating the length of pillars in DSJ4 is based on manipulating x1 and x2 attributes, width on lz and rz, height on ty and by.
+Manipulating the length of pillars in DSJ4 is based on manipulating x1 and x2 attributes, width on lz and rz, height on ty, and by.
 :::

 | Name           | Type  | Description                                                                        | Optional |